DrieStone/TeslaData-Widget/README.md

 You obviously need a TeslaFi account (and a Tesla).
 Get your [API Key](https://teslafi.com/api.php).

 * Download Scriptable to your iOS device
-* Download the TeslaFi Widget.js file to you iCloud/scriptables folder
+* Download the TeslaFi Widget.js file to your iCloud/Scriptable folder
 * Create a small scriptable widget
 * Under widget options, select "TeslaFi Widget" and enter the API key into the widget parameters